AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/analytics.md

 <Variant platform="android" task="api-changes-aep" repeat="4"/>

-The Mobile SDKs have the `trackAction` and `trackState` APIs to the MobileCore extension.
+The Mobile SDKs have moved the `trackAction` and `trackState` APIs to the MobileCore extension.
 In addition, the context data Map has been changed from `<String, Object>` to `<String, String>`.
 The syntax is:

 #### Java